 Installation of this kit was a breeze, but first lets tackle the issue of screen positioning.
 Unlike the McWill kit, this kit didn't have a PCB that could be screwed into place, instead it required manual positioning.
 Typically it would be held in place by 3D printed washers, but since this is AtariGamer, we one upped BennVenn and created a mounting bracket to use with the kit.
 These brackets will be available for purchase from BennVenn's store once the kits go on sale.
 Update: Using the Atari Gamer bracket with the Benn Venn LCD Mod for Atari Lynx model II.

 As you'd expect, the screen and bracket drop in place of the original screen.
 The bracket had a little amount of give room so you could perfectly adjust the screen to suit your Lynx.
 Once in place, all of the wiring could be soldered in.
 There were two power wires and ten signal wires.
 For the signal wires we used 30awg wire and for the two power wires we grabbed something a little thicker.
 Wire length was around 15cm.

-On the Lynx side of things all you needed to do is was de-solder the L17 inductor to disable the high voltage power circuit.
-Once the L17 was removed it was time to get on with hooking up wires from the LCD.
-The wires were soldered onto the Lynx motherboard on the cartridge connector side, almost directly underneath it.
-The RF shield needs to be moved to get to these.
+On the Lynx side of things all that was needed to be done was de-solder the L17 inductor to disable the high voltage power circuit.
+Once the L17 was removed it was time to get on with hooking up wires from the LCD to the the Lynx motherboard on the cartridge connector side, almost directly underneath it.
+The RF shield needed to be moved to get to these.